Computing the Multicover Bifiltration: The rhomboid bifiltration

 Combining the previous lemma with Theorem~\ref{thm:trhom_tcov} and Theorem~\ref{thm:covbifiltration} yields the following~result: \begin{theorem} The bifiltrations $\rhomonly$ and $\covonly$ are weakly equivalent. \end{theorem}

-\begin{remark}[Size of the Rhomboid Bifiltration] In view of \Cref{Prop:RT_Size}, $\rhomonly$ has at most $2|A+1|^{d+1}=O(|A|^{d+1})$ cells.
-One can also bound the size of a truncated version of $\rhomonly$, defined analogously to the truncation of $\tcovonly$ considered in \Cref{Prop:Simplicial_Size_Bounds}.
-Indeed, $\rhomonly$ is clearly smaller (in terms of number of cells) than $\trhomonly$, and by \Cref{Rem:Injection}, $\trhomonly$ is at least as small as $\tcovonly$.
+\begin{remark}[Size of the Rhomboid Bifiltration] In view of Proposition~\ref{Prop:RT_Size}, $\rhomonly$ has at most $2(n+1)^{d+1}=O(n^{d+1})$ cells.
+One can also bound the size of a truncated version of $\rhomonly$, defined analogously to the truncation of $\tcovonly$ considered in Proposition~\ref{Prop:Simplicial_Size_Bounds}.
+Indeed, $\rhomonly$ is clearly smaller (in terms of number of cells) than $\trhomonly$, and by Remark~\ref{Rem:Injection}, $\trhomonly$ is at least as small as $\tcovonly$.
 Moreover, this extends to truncations of these bifiltrations.
-Thus, the bound of \Cref{Prop:Simplicial_Size_Bounds} also holds for truncations of $\rhomonly$. \end{remark}
+Thus, the size bound of Proposition~\ref{Prop:Simplicial_Size_Bounds} also holds for truncations of $\rhomonly$. \end{remark}